Project Proposal

 • Harmon Park (could serve Rogers High School)

-• Dwight Merkel Sports Complex (could serve Shadle Park High School)
+• Dwight Merkel Sports Complex (will serve Shadle Park High School)

 • Lewis & Clark’s Hart Field